 This is a big week for the puppies.
 They are transitioning from helpless babies to learning about the world around them.
 During this week, we start exposing puppies to something new every day, whether it be a new toy, surface, sound or experience.
-They learn about drinking milk from a saucer and mushy food and we begin teaching them to come when called.
+They learn about eating puppy mousse and we begin teaching them to come when called.
 Grooming training starts this week with nail trimming.

 At the end of the week, we begin teaching recovery from fear or bounce back.
 This entails exposing puppies to new noises such as a vacuum cleaner, slamming doors, dropped pans and new toy sounds.
 Normally they recover from the startling sound very fast and go on playing.
 We introduce a new sound every day.